GSA-TTS/identity-handbook/_articles/identity-verification-flow-policy.md

 * **preconditions** - a proc with arguments `(idv_session:, user:)` that returns true if a user is allowed to be on this step.
 For example, the AgreementController preconditions is set to `idv_session.welcome_visited`, to confirm that the user has completed the Welcome step.
 * **undo_step** - a proc with arguments `(idv_session:, user:)` that clears any fields set by this step.
 Called from `clear_future_steps!`.
-For example, the AgreementController undo_step sets `idv_session.idv_consent_given` to nil, since that is the attribue that is set when the Agreement step is submitted.
+For example, the AgreementController undo_step sets `idv_session.idv_consent_given` to nil, since that is the attribute that is set when the Agreement step is submitted.
 * **action** - a symbol for the controller action to use if jumping to this step.
 Defaults to `:show`, so it is only needed for controllers that use `:new` or `:index`.

 ### Idv::Session state mural
-The implementations of preconditions and undo_step procs were guided by this [Mural of idv_session changes](https://app.mural.co/t/loginteamada4499/m/loginteamada4499/1694024611822/03ec0f4abe389ac5eb4eda772fe00de02439e00c?sender=u4b5c802b0baf08d2d7cf2223) during the Identity Verification flow.
+The implementations of `preconditions` and `undo_step` procs were guided by this [Mural of idv_session changes](https://app.mural.co/t/loginteamada4499/m/loginteamada4499/1694024611822/03ec0f4abe389ac5eb4eda772fe00de02439e00c?sender=u4b5c802b0baf08d2d7cf2223) during the Identity Verification flow.

 ## IdvStepConcern methods